Skip to Content

 How much do I get on MFIP?

 How much cash assistance you will get on MFIP largely depends upon your family’s income and size.
-For example, a single mother of two with no other income may receive up to $756 in monthly benefit.
+For example, a single mother with two children and no other income may receive up to $778 in monthly benefit.

 MFIP-eligible families who are not currently receiving public housing or assisted rental subsidies will also receive a $110 MFIP Housing Assistance Grant each month to help pay for housing.